Kendall-Kikkawa/Titanic_Kaggle_Challenge/README.md

 The Titanic Challenge on Kaggle is a competition in which the task is to predict whether or not a passenger survived the shipwreck.
 See the full overview here: https://www.kaggle.com/c/titanic/overview

+In the Titanic jupyter notebook, I go through the basic steps of a data science pipeline:
+- Exploratory data analysis with visualizations
+- Data cleaning
+- Feature engineering and Preprocessing
+- Modeling
+- Modelfine-tuning

 ## Data Dictionary

 | Variable	| Definition	| Key |